A Topological Approach to Spectral Clustering: Introduction

 \section{Introduction}

 The analysis of complex, high-dimensional data is one of the major research challenges in contemporary computer science and statistics.
-In recent years, geometric and topological approaches to data analysis have begun to yield important insights into the structure of complex data sets (see, for instance, \cite{Belkin_Niyogi_2003} for an example of spectral geometry applied to dimension reduction, and \cite{Ghrist_2008}, \cite{Carlsson_2009} for surveys on homological methods of data analysis and visualization).
-The common point of departure of these methods is the assumption that data in high-dimensional spaces is often concentrated around a low-dimensional manifold or other topological space.
-In this note, we begin from the assumption that the data comes from a uniform distribution supported on a topologically disconnected space, and that clusters in the data reflect this lack of topological connectivity.
+In recent years, geometric and topological approaches to data analysis have been shown to yield important insights into the structure of complex data sets.
+The common point of departure in these methods is the assumption that data in high-dimensional spaces is often concentrated around a low-dimensional manifold or other topological space.

-Geometric techniques for data analysis have concentrated on approximating the geometry of the data as a step toward non-linear dimension reduction.
-Once the dimension is reduced, standard statistical techniques are then used to analyze the data in the lower-dimensional space.
+Geometric techniques, in particular, have proven to be particularly successful.
+These have largely concentrated on approximating the local geometry of the data as a step towards non-linear dimension reduction.
+Once an embedding of the data in a lower-dimensional space has been found, standard statistical techniques are then used to analyze the data in the lower-dimension.
 Methods in this class include ISOMAP \cite{Tenenbaum_de_Sliva_Langford_2000}, Locally Linear Embedding \cite{Roweis_Saul_2000}, Hessian Eigenmaps \cite{Donoho_Grimes_2003}, Laplacian Eigenmaps \cite{Belkin_Niyogi_2003}, and Diffusion Maps \cite{Coifman_Lafon_2006}.
-Most of these techniques build a weighted graph to approximate the Laplace-Beltrami operator on a manifold, or else a related Markov chain on a graph, and then in practice use the eigenvalues and eigenvectors of an approximation to the Laplacian to reduce the dimension of the data and then use a $k$-means clustering algorithm to classify the data \cite{Shen_et_al_2014}, \cite{Sanchez-Garcia_et_al_2014}.
-In \cite{Chazal_Guibas_2013}, we find a more topologically-oriented approach, in which persistent homology is used to help identify high-density regions of a distribution function.
+Most of these techniques build a weighted graph to approximate the Laplace-Beltrami operator on a manifold, or else a related Markov chain on a graph, and then use the eigenvalues and eigenvectors of the resulting operator to reduce the dimension of the data, often, in practice, followed by the application of a $k$-means clustering algorithm to perform the clustering of the data \cite{Shen_et_al_2014}, \cite{Sanchez-Garcia_et_al_2014}.
+We encounter a more topologically-oriented approach in \cite{Chazal_Guibas_2013}, in which persistent homology \cites{Carlsson_Zomorodian_2005, Ghrist_2008, Carlsson_2009} is used to help a statistician identify high-density regions of a distribution function.